vinodkd/jmx.js/journal.md

 * DONE move all code into SEAF
 * DONE move the element config to its on json file that is loaded in run time.
 That way it can have its own life
 * DONE move user defined functions to their own file - same reason as above.
-* refactor again to move sub functions into their parents' scope. this seems much more readable than the "all level1 first, followed by all level 2" strategy that's currently in place
+* DONE refactor again to move sub functions into their parents' scope. this seems much more readable than the "all level1 first, followed by all level 2" strategy that's currently in place
-* prettify the SEAF code - make it readable.
+* DONE prettify the SEAF code - make it readable.

 **Dec-06-2013 17:43 :**  Started moving element config out.
 404 now.